onexi/reaction-timer-trevorwc/README.txt

 Run npm install to install all dependencies
 The above uses package.json to build the project
 Note .gitignore is set to ignore node_modules

+Description of code:

+My reaction timer is initiated when the start button is clicked.
+At that point, the start button is disabled and the stop button is enabled.
+The user must wait for the stop button to turn red to click, otherwise this is considered "cheating" and the game restarts after 3s.
+Once the user properly stops the game, the reaction time is logged as the amount of time between the color change and the "stop" click, which is displayed to the user who can choose to submit it or to play again to get a better time.

+There are also some protections to prevent someone from submitting their name before they have a reaction time, or from submitting the same reaction time twice through the creation a "submit" variable that control when a submission can be made (only after a full round of start/stop)